mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

 ### HAProxy (community supported)

+!!! warning
+    This is an unsupported community contribution.
+Feel free to provide fixes.

 **Important/Fixme**: This example only forwards HTTPS traffic and does not use mailcows built-in ACME client.

 ```